-If the concerns/allegations are about the Executive Headteacher, contact the Chair of Governors, Anne Camm.
-Their contact details can be obtained from Dale Shaw (Officer Manager) but no details of the concern/allegation would be shared with them.
-The Chair of Governors will contact the Trust for support.
-If the Chair of Governors was not available contact Nevine Towers on 01709 718640 Option 1.
+If the concerns/allegations are about the Executive Headteacher, contact Alison Adair (Deputy CEO with responsibility for Safeguarding).
+Their contact details can be obtained from Dale Shaw (Officer Manager) or from Nevine Towers on 01709 718640 Option 1.
+No details of the concern/allegation would be shared with them.

-The Executive Headteacher and/or the chair of governors will then follow the procedures set out in appendix 3, if appropriate.
+The Executive Headteacher and/or Alison Adair (Deputy CEO) will then follow the procedures set out in appendix 3, if appropriate.